oktadev/okta-blog/_source/_posts/2024-09-05-dpop-oauth.md

 ## Use DPoP-bound access tokens in HTTP requests

 DPoP tokens are no longer bearer tokens; the token is now "sender-constrained."
-The sender, the client application calling the resource server, must have both the access token and a valid DPoP proof, which requires the private key held by the client.
+The sender, the client application calling the resource server, must have both the access token and a valid proof, which requires the private key held by the client.
 This means malicious sorts need both pieces of information to impersonate calls into the server.
 The spec builds in constraints even if a malicious sort steals the token and the proof.
 The proof limits the call to a unique request for the URI and method within a validity window.
 Plus, your application system still has the defensive web security measures applicable to all web apps, preventing the leaking of sensitive data such as tokens and keysets.

-The client generates a new DPoP proof for each HTTP request and adds a new property, a hash of the access token.
+The client generates a new proof for each HTTP request and adds a new property, a hash of the access token.
 The hash further binds the proof to the access token itself, adding another layer of sender constraint.
 The proof's payload now includes:
  * HTTP request info including the URI and HTTP method (such as `https://{yourResourceServer}/resource` and `GET`)
  * Issue time to limit the validity window for the proof
  * An identifier that's unique within the validity window to mitigate replay attacks